Preface Introduction Topic Index Glossary F.A.Q. Copyright

 Idea was to emulate some of the look and feel of the NEXTSTEP(tm) user interface, but overtime it evolved to include other concepts, as dictated by end user needs.

-After releasing version 1.8.11 it became aparent for developers that old AfterStep codebase had reached its limits and
+After releasing version 1.8.11 it became apparent for developers that old AfterStep codebase had reached its limits and

 required a substantial redesign.
-Such redesign began with development of radically new image handling library
+Such redesign began with development of a radically new image handling library,

 libAfterImage, introducing high quality image manipulation, blending, TrueType fonts, XML image scripting, and more.